Vijay Sankeshwar: Personal life

-Sankeshwar married the Lalitha Sankeshwar on 14 December 1972.
-Couple had three daughters and a son, Anand Sankeshwar, is the managing director of VRL Logistics Limited.
+Sankeshwar married to Lalitha Sankeshwar on 14 December 1972.
+The couple had three daughters and a son, Anand Sankeshwar, who currently is the managing director of VRL Logistics Limited.

 Education

 Sankeshwar obtained a commerce at Adarsh Shikshan Samiti, College of Commerce, Gadag, Karnataka University, Dharwad, Karnataka.

 Business career

 Vijay got interest in transport business and in 1976 started the cargo business with one truck that he had bought by taking a loan of Rs 2 lakhs.
 Initially he suffered severe losses due to accidents, no communication, and competition.

 In 1978, Vijay Sankeshwar and his family shifted to Hubballi to expand their transport business and brought three more trucks for business.
 In 1983, started a transport company Vijayanand Roadlines Limited.
 In beginning of 1990 VRL had 117 commercial vehicles and had turnover more than ₹4 crores.
 In 1993, starts the courier delivery across the Karnataka.
 Sankeshwar purchase 4 Passenger Buses in 1996, which carry passengers Bangalore to Hubballi.